Characteristics of an Authentic Montessori School

 • Children are active in their learning with authentic Montessori materials

-Montessori children don't watch videos or listen to lectures about math.
-Rather, they actively touch, hold, and feel the numbers through the use of authentic Montessori multi-sensorial.
+Montessori children don't watch videos or listen to lectures about math or other concepts.
+Rather, they actively touch, hold, and feel the numbers (or various concepts) through the use of authentic Montessori multi-sensorial materials.
 The concepts they discover take on life and meaning in the mind of the child.
-This approach is applied to all parts of the curriculum, language, science, math, culture, practical life, and sensorial.
+This approach is applied to all parts of the curriculum: language, science, math, culture, practical life, and sensorial.

 • There is a mix of ages in the classroom

-One of key beliefs in Montessori is that younger children learn by following the example of older ones.
+The multi-age classroom creates an atmosphere of respect and positive behavior while fostering mentorship and developing leadership skills.
+Three year groupings allow for younger children learn by following the example of older ones.
 In contrast, older children serve as role models and have the opportunity to further cement their own learning by helping to guide their younger friends.
-Multi-age classes encourage respect for others and collaboration.
-The multi-age classroom creates an atmosphere of respect and positive behavior while fostering mentorship and developing leadership skills.
+Multi-age classes also encourage respect for others and collaboration by increasing generosity and helpfulness.
+They also reduce competition, aggression, and social isolation, as students are able to ask for and offer help to those outside of their immediate peer group.

 • There is a strong cultural emphasis